chaojian-zhang/Expresso/README.md

 ### Expresso Best Practice

-**Namving Conventions**

-Generally, don''t use space and special symbols in names.
+1. Namving Conventions: Generally, don''t use space and special symbols in names.
 	* Variables: Use `lowerCamelCase` for variable names.
 	* Readers: Use `CamelCase` for reader names.
+2. Delete unused variables.

 ### Application Workflow Architectures